Goubermouche/VFD/Documents/SoftwareRequirementSpecification.md

 - Load Scene - Opens a load file dialog window and loads the selected scene.

 ### 3.1.4 README Window
-Some scenes may also provide a simple README panel containing relevant information.
+Some scenes may also provide a simple README panel containing relevant information about the active scene.
 ## 3.2 Hardware Interface
 Due to the project being based on CUDA a compliant device is required to run the simulations (NVidia GPU).
 ## 3.3 Software Interface